charMstr/ft_services/srcs/mysql/README.md

 The Next time, since the Volume is not empty, its content will obscure whatever lays in /var/lib/mysql (on the container "filesystem")._

+#### IMPORTING A DUMP

+if you want to import a dump into the freshly created database, just uncomment the "COPY ... related line" in the docker file.

+Another way to start with a wordpress that is already built/configured is to use wp-cli tool on the wordpress container side. and quicly configure everything at boot up.

+Make sure the dump has the same table prefix than the one configure in the wp-config.php file on the wordpress container though.

 #### MYSQLD
 The mysqld (server version) in order to run first needs us to run the script:
 ```